Curious about Bitcoin and how it works? This comprehensive manual will explain how you can use Bitcoin to protect your financial privacy.

 To mitigate the possibility of someone figuring out which inputs and outputs belong to each other, the protocol has to be standardized in some way.
 As the inputs cannot easily be standardized, the outputs may be predefined.
 For example, you might limit the outputs to exactly one Bitcoin.
 Limiting the outputs to exactly one Bitcoin would make it impossible to match the account to the transaction, as every output will be for 1 Bitcoin.
 However, your inputs will likely be more than one Bitcoin each, so the difference will be returned to you untumbled.
 This is because the spare amount can be matched to a transaction.

 Coinjoin can be applied multiple times, and as many transactions are grouped together, participants may save on transaction fees.
 Coinjoin is the preferred method of gaining privacy in the Bitcoin network.
 It is even possible that this functionality might one day be included directly on the protocol level as standard, as some altcoins already do.

-Don’t forget to check out our step-by-step guide: How to Make Anonymous Payments With Bitcoin.
+Don’t forget to check out this step-by-step guide: How to make anonymous payments with Bitcoin.

 Protect your online privacy and security

 30-day money-back guarantee